Menu

 Oestrogen and Thyroid Function

-Another thing to consider is that all alcohol is oestrogenic, meaning it makes the level of oestrogen in your body rise, and oestrogen is known to suppress or block thyroid function and hormones from working as efficiently as they should be.
+Drinking a lot of alcohol can also cause the level of oestrogen in your body to rise, and too much oestrogen can suppress or block thyroid function and hormones from working as efficiently as they should be.

 This can make you feel extra hypothyroid or intolerant of alcohol.
-It can even encourage break-outs in some women, especially if they already have oestrogen dominance, along with PMS and delayed periods.
+It can even encourage acne break-outs in some women, along with PMS and delayed periods.

-When oestrogen rises, progesterone drops, since they work in an almost tug-of-war fashion.
-In men, as little as five alcoholic drinks a week can cause testosterone levels to fall and oestrogen levels to rise, which can contribute to man boobs or ‘moobs’ and more female like features.
-[5] Men with higher than recommended oestrogen levels seems to be on the rise.
+In men, as little as five alcoholic drinks a week can cause testosterone levels to fall and oestrogen levels to rise, which can contribute to gynaecomastia (sometimes referred to as ‘man boobs’ – a condition that causes men’s breasts to swell and become larger than normal).[5]

-Consuming alcohol further, continues to put strain on the liver and prevents it from detoxifying the excess oestrogen, one of its jobs.
-When this happens, the oestrogen can start to build up in tissues and cause oestrogen levels to rise even further.
+Consuming alcohol further continues to put strain on the liver and may prevent it from detoxifying the excess oestrogen as effectively, leading it to build up in tissues and cause oestrogen levels to rise even further.
+This may lead to something called ‘oestrogen dominance‘.

-In response to rising sex hormones, the body can become stressed and on high alert, releasing stress hormones such as cortisol.
+In response to rising sex hormones, the body can become stressed and on high alert, releasing stress hormones such as cortisol in excess.
 This can further inhibit the liver from converting T4 (the storage hormones) to T3 (the active hormone), which again, contributes to us feeling unwell and increased likeliness of adrenal dysfunction, which many hypothyroid patients also have, often without knowing.

-Increased cortisol can deplete progesterone levels further, resulting in even higher oestrogen levels, feeding back in oestrogen dominance.
-It’s a vicious cycle.
+Increased cortisol can deplete progesterone levels further, resulting in even higher oestrogen levels, feeding back in to an unhelpful cycle.

 Alcohol and Vitamins and Minerals

-As touched on above, alcohol can also deplete minerals and vitamins such as magnesium, zinc, folic acid, B Vitamins and Selenium.
-All of which are very important for thyroid health.
+Alcohol can also deplete minerals and vitamins such as magnesium, zinc, folic acid, B Vitamins and Selenium.
+All of which are very important for thyroid health and overall health and wellbeing.

-You should definitely avoid taking any supplements or medications with or close to consuming alcohol.
-Vitamin C is even destroyed through alcohol consumption.
+We should definitely avoid taking any supplements or medications with or close to alcohol.
+Vitamin C is actually destroyed through alcohol consumption.

-As a result of all of this, when you consume alcohol and also have hypothyroidism, you may feel extra hypothyroid the next day or even take several days to recover from it, feeling extra tired and achy.
-Thyroid flare ups can occur.
+As a result of everything contained in this article, it is possible that when you consume alcohol and also have a thyroid condition, you may feel an increase in thyroid symptoms the next day or possibly even take several days to recover from it, feeling extra tired and achy.
+Thyroid flares can result from drinking alcohol.

-As always, if you wish to consume alcohol then do so in moderation and consider the overall effects on your health as well as your thyroid health specifically.
-If alcohol contributes to you feeling worse, particularly in the form of a flare up of hypothyroidism or Hashimoto’s symptoms, consider whether it is best to avoid it to better manage your health.
+If you wish to consume alcohol then consider the overall effects on your health specifically.
+If alcohol contributes to you feeling worse, particularly in the form of flares or more hypothyroidism or Hashimoto’s symptoms, consider whether it is best to avoid it to better manage your health.

 Have you noticed a difference when drinking alcohol?